tartavull/context/docs/concept.md

 - **Explicit focus on context degradation** - Built specifically to address the 39% performance drop in multi-turn conversations
 - **Interactive/Autonomous hybrid execution** - Allows selective user intervention at the task level
-- **Continuous prompt improvement system** - Built-in mechanisms for identifying and improving flaky prompts
+- **Native macOS integration** - Optimized for the macOS ecosystem with system-level features
 - **Visual task tree interface** - Real-time visualization and navigation of the decomposition hierarchy

 The convergence of multiple independent projects on similar architectures validates the core insight: keeping LLM conversations short and focused through recursive decomposition is a fundamental pattern for building reliable AI systems.